cs230-stanford/website-2018-winter/_posts/2018-02-01-project-starter-code.md

 - help students kickstart their project with a working codebase
 - in each tensorflow and pytorch, give two examples of a structured project: one for a vision task, one for a NLP task
-- through this codebase, explain and demonstrate the best practice for structuring a deep learning project
+- through this codebase, explain and demonstrate the best practices for structuring a deep learning project